 Warning:

-- Driving in four-wheel drive on flat, dry, paved roads for extended periods of time can shorten the life of your vehicle's transmission.
+- Driving in 4WD mode on smooth, dry, paved roads for extended periods of time may shorten the life of your vehicle's transmission.

-- Continued driving with automatic all-wheel drive or all-wheel drive with a high-range transfer case engaged may result in reduced service life of the transfer case and/or all-wheel drive system.
+- Driving for long periods of time with automatic connection of all-wheel drive or all-wheel drive with an elevated transfer case stage enabled may reduce the service life of the transfer case and/or the all-wheel drive system.

-- Use all-wheel drive only when extra traction is needed, such as on wet or icy roads.
+- Use the all-wheel drive system only when additional traction is needed, such as on wet or icy roads.

 - Under normal driving conditions, set the transfer case switch to rear-wheel drive only.